dev-ro/wordle_solver/README.md

 ## Acknowledgments

-- Inspired by Wordle by Josh Wardle
-- Built with Flutter and Firebase
-- Thanks to community word‑list projects for seed dictionaries
+Inspired by Wordle (Josh Wardle).
+Built with Flutter and Firebase.
+Thanks to open‑source word lists for seeds.

 — Happy Wordling!